oscar-system/Oscar.jl/docs/src/General/serialization.md

 ## Objects that can be serialized

-In this section we will list objects that may be (de-)serialized.
-This list may be incomplete.
+In this section we will list a selection of objects that may be (de-)serialized.

 Many low level objects may be stored and these in turn allow serializing higher level objects.
 Such low level objects are various types of matrices, vectors